Helperbird/website/src/pages/help/how-to-add-a-overlay-to-any-website.md

 ---
 layout: templates/help.html
-title: How to use a Overlay/Tint on any website - Helperbird
+title: How to use a Overlay/Tint on any website
 description: Learn how to use a Overlay/Tint on any website, pdf or app.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-twitterSocial: assets/images/graph/alt-highlighter.png
-facebookSocial: assets/images/graph/alt-highlighter.png

 cardTitle: Overlay
 featureDescription: Learn how an overlay/tint is a transparent overlay that is placed on top of the website or pdf.
 date: 2022-02-02